AlbrechtL/welle.io/RASPBERRY-PI.md

 	#DEFINES += SSE_AVAILABLE
 	```
 	Save file (ctrl+s)
-24. Now click on the monitor icon at the left hand side, most likely saying "welle.io debug" or similar, change the build to "release".
+24. Now click on the monitor icon at the left hand side, most likely saying "welle.io debug" or similar, change the build to **release**.
 	Wait a couple of seconds until the green arrows lights up again.
-25. Click on the hammer icon, which means "build project".
+25. Click on the hammer icon, which means **build project**.
     Qt Creator will build welle.io and output the finished program into a "release" folder most likely named "build-welle-io-Raspberry_Pi-Release".
 26. Open a new terminal and navigate to the release folder.
     Transfer the program over to the Raspberry Pi.